genomicssport/CAGrepeat-analyzer/README.md

 # CAGrepeat-analyzer
 - plot CAG reapeats human genome.
 - implemented a tokenizer approach with async to enable faster searches as compared to regex based.
+- profiling all CAG repeat across human genome or any other genome at async speed.

 ```
 ____      _       ____   ____                                  _